top of page

 The timing for starting bereavement therapy is different from person to person.
 Taking into account the nature of a loss, a person's readiness and interest in therapy, availability of supportive factors and coping skills, and cultural factors can influence when and if a person will seek bereavement counseling.
 It's important to remember that the healing process is unique for everyone and so there is no right or wrong time to seek therapy and that regardless of when your loss occurred, it is never too late to start grief therapy.

-grief counseling new york city
+woman smiling - grief counseling new york city

 Grief counseling can help you find meaning after loss.